11 Must-See Amazing Places To Visit In Tunisia

 Kairouan Mosque

-The columns of Kairouan Mosque
+The columns of the Kairouan Mosque

 Kairouan Mosque interior